zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 The problem is that different library could have some little differences in how they implement the interpolation filters but above all, if they introduce the **anti-aliasing filter**.
 In fact, if we interpret the image scaling as a form of image resampling from the view of the [Nyquist sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), downsampling to a smaller image from a higher-resolution original can only be carried out after applying a suitable 2D anti-aliasing filter to prevent [aliasing artifacts](https://en.wikipedia.org/wiki/Aliasing).

-`OpenCV` that could be considered the standard de-facto in image processing does not use an anti-aliasing filter on the contrary, `Pillow`, probably the most known and used image processing library in Python, introduces the anti-aliasing filter.
+`OpenCV` that could be considered the standard de-facto in image processing does not use an anti-aliasing filter.
+On the contrary, `Pillow`, probably the most known and used image processing library in Python, introduces the anti-aliasing filter.

 ## Comparison of libraries

-To have an idea of how the different implementations affect the resized output image, we made a comparison of four libraries, the ones we considered the most used, in particular in the ML field.
+To have an idea of how the different implementations affect the resized output image, we compared of four libraries, the ones we considered the most used, in particular in the ML field.
 Moreover, we focused on libraries that could be used in Python.

 We tested the following libraries and methods:
 1. **OpenCV** v4.5.3: [`cv2.resize`](https://docs.opencv.org/4.5.2/da/d54/group__imgproc__transform.html#ga47a974309e9102f5f08231edc7e7529d)